THE LIGHT SOCIETY - 2

 "What is the gift?" asked the man in red.

-"The crystal lens will teach you to think of the passing, not the past itself," said Black.
+"The crystal lens will teach you to think of the passing, not the past itself.
+It will enchant you" said Black.
 "For years and years across the desert sand the butcher of often slipped under the ever-eclipsing universe," said Black as he handed the crystal to the man wearing green.

-"We have all gone to lie with the ghost in the highlands," said Green just before putting the crystal lens to his eye.
+"We have all gone to lie with the ghosts in the highland," said Green just before putting the crystal lens to his eye.
 He then turned his face to the light to catch the spiraling illuminations.

 "And we have all gone to swim in the black sea beyond the sun," said Violet.

 "Yes, Violet.
 It is all only a matter of distance traveled.
-However, in your desire to move faster you might find first the great nature of hunger," said Black.
+However, in your desire to move faster you might find first the great nature of terror," said Black.

-"Who's behind such hunger?" asked the man in indigo from his seat on the floor.
+"Who's behind such terror?" asked the man in indigo from his seat on the floor.

 "Amidst heaps of fruits and heavy robes there stands a gardener among his plants quietly ready to swallow all," said Orange.